microrobotlab/active-brownian-particles/README.md

 # active-brownian-particles
 Active brownian particles with hard sphere corrections are simulated.
-Prerequisites:
-julia programming, packages mentioned in each code

-To install packages in julia, use following commands using Pkg                      press enter Pkg.add("package name")        press enter
+This branch is for the swarm optimization of ABPs.